sourcegraph/customer-training/trainings/sourcegraph-101/lesson-plan.md

 ### VSCode extension

 For VSCode users—and soon JetBrains users!—we have a more robust integration.
-With VSCode, you actually can do everythign we've seen so far directly in VSCode.
+With VSCode, you actually can do everything we've seen so far directly in VSCode.

 🔎 The trainer should show their VSCode window and share: